-4. Data, Analysis Sample Construction, and Variables
+4. Data, analysis sample construction, and variables

-The data in this paper are based on the Bulgaria and Romania subsamples of the Gallup World Poll (GWP).
-Since 2005-2006, the Poll is conducted annually in about 150 countries around the globe and is representative of 98 percent of the world's population aged 15 and older.
+The data in this paper are based on the Bulgaria and Romania subsamples of the Gallup World Poll (GWP) (Gallup Inc., 2015a).
+Since 2005-2006, the Poll is conducted annually in about 150 countries around the globe and is representative of 98% of the world's population aged 15 and older.
 In Bulgaria and Romania, the data were collected via face-to-face interviews lasting about an hour.
-Since 2006, about 1,000 respondents were polled in each survey wave except in 2008.
-Since different individuals are interviewed each year, the dataset is a collection of cross-sections rather than a panel.12 The final analysis sample consists of 12,697 observations when relatives or friends abroad is the focal independent variable and is 10,895 when remittances is the focal independent variable.
-Note that these number of observations decrease slightly when we include a labor force participation control as the employment status variables are available only starting in 2009.13
+Since 2006, about 1000 respondents were polled in each survey wave except in 2008.
+Since different individuals are interviewed each year, the dataset is a collection of cross-sections rather than a panel.
+The final analysis sample consists of 12,697 observations when relatives or friends abroad is the focal independent variable and is 10,895 when remittances is the focal independent variable.
+Note that the number of observations decreases slightly when we include a labor force participation control as the employment status variables are available only starting in 2009.

 4.1.
-Dependent Variables
+Dependent variables

-Gallup furnishes a civic engagement index constructed as the simple average of three binary variables: donated money in the past month, volunteered in the past month, and helped a stranger in the past month.14 Instead of combining the three variables in an index using simple averages, we conducted formal Principal Component Analysis (PCA) and created our own index ranging from 0 to 100.
+Gallup furnishes a civic engagement index constructed as the simple average of three binary variables: donated money in the past month, volunteered in the past month, and helped a stranger in the past month.
+Instead of combining the three variables in an index using simple averages, we conducted formal Principal Component Analysis (PCA) and created our own index ranging from 0 to 100.
 PCA is a standard data reduction procedure which provides a defensible way of combining variables into an index without ignoring the underlying data structure and the correlations among the variables.
 The extracted components are linear combinations of the three original variables and the factor loadings are used as weights.
-The scree plot in Figure 2 demonstrates that one
+The scree plot in Fig. 2 demonstrates that one component has an eigenvalue greater than one, and per the commonly used Kaiser rule, we keep one component.
+Our index is closely related to the Gallup-provided one ( $\rho$ =0.99).
+In separate regressions, we also use each of the three subcomponents of the index, namely donating, volunteering, or helping a stranger in the past month.

-12 This is an unfortunate limitation as it prevents us from using individual fixed effects and thus controlling for unobserved individual heterogeneity that could influence both the probability of having friends and relatives who go abroad and pro-social behavior.
+&lt;sup>12 This is an unfortunate limitation as it prevents us from using individual fixed effects and thus controlling for unobserved individual heterogeneity that could influence both the probability of having friends and relatives who go abroad and pro-social behavior.